 Any product or company names, marks, or logos shown on this page are the property of their respective owners.
 ComparePower is an unaffiliated, independent marketplace.

-How to easily understand Texas’ Deregulated Power Market
+How to easily understand Texas’ deregulated power market

-What’s different about Deregulated energy in Texas?
+What’s different about deregulated energy in Texas?

 Before, it was a simple arrangement where one company handled everything: power generation, distribution, and retailing.

-For power outages that are affecting the neighborhood, you call your Utility
+Power outages that are affecting the neighborhood

 Oncor Electric Service, Centerpoint Energy, AEP, and Texas New Mexico Power.
 Unlike the resale end of things, you have no say in who’s handling the distribution – those areas are fixed, as you can see in this map put out by the Public Utility Commission.

 Because of deregulation in Texas, power generation and sales have been completely shaken up from end to end.
-It’s no longer a matter of paying “the rate” – you might be on a longer-term, flat-rate contract or, most commonly, you might be on a plan where the rate varies periodically.
-There are three general categories of electric plans:
+It’s no longer a matter of paying a single rate.
+You might be on a longer-term, flat-rate contract or, most commonly, on a plan where the rate varies periodically.